Curved Page Divider

 Understanding Rights and Responsibilities

 The children in foster care and their homes must be educated about their rights and responsibilities within the foster care system.
 This involves knowing children's rights to safety, education, healthcare, and privacy.
-Parents in Virginia are trained on these rights and expected to act in the best interest of the child.
+Parents in Virginia are trained on these rights and are expected to act in the child's best interest.
+Access to Legal Services

 The legal side of foster care can often be arduous.
 Foster youths can seek legal representation to address issues like custody, adoption, or emancipation.
 Virginia provides children in the foster care system with access to legal services to safeguard their rights while their needs are met.